 First week of December: Complete grant applications will be invited from selected applicants based on our review of the letters of intent.
-Applicants will be notified whether they are invited to submit a grant application by December 1st.
+Applicants will be notified whether they are invited to submit a grant application in the first week December.